-Myanmar probe: Security forces likely committed war crimes:
+Myanmar panel: Security forces likely committed war crimes

 “The killing of innocent villagers and destruction of their homes were committed by some members of the Myanmar’s security forces through disproportionate use of force during the internal armed conflict,” it said.

+Thoughs she has no control over the country’s military, Suu Kyi’s response to the crisis has led to global condemnation of the Nobel peace laureate.

+The Independent Commission of Enquiry statement Monday said its members also met with Suu Kyi when submitting the report.

-But the report points out that the security forces acted in response to deadly attacks organized by Rohingya guerrillas belonging to the Arakan Rohingya Salvation Army — ARSA.
+In addition to finding a basis for wrongdoing by security forces, the statement said the report also points out that the security forces acted in response to deadly attacks organized by Rohingya guerrillas belonging to the Arakan Rohingya Salvation Army — ARSA.

 The commission’s announcement said it would hand over its 461-page report to be used for investigations and possible prosecutions by Myanmar civil and military authorities.

-A U.N. team also conducted a major investigation and found grounds for bringing charges of genocide.

-Its members were not allowed to enter Myanmar.
-They did much of their work interviewing Rohingya refugees in Bangladesh.
-The Independent Commission of Enquiry said its investigators were dispatched to Rakhine State, where the violence occurred, Yangon and the Myanmar capital Naypyitaw “for evidence collection.”
-But it makes no mention of visiting refugee camps in Bangladesh.

-The commission is led by senior Philippine diplomat Rosario Manalo, and included retired Japanese diplomat Kenzo Oshima, Myanmar presidential adviser Aung Tun Thet and legal expert Mya Theinn,
+The commission is led by senior Philippine diplomat Rosario Manalo, and included retired Japanese diplomat Kenzo Oshima, Myanmar presidential adviser Aung Tun Thet and legal expert Mya Theinn.

 The inclusion of the Myanmar members close to the government raised doubts about its ability to deliver a credible report, especially because separate earlier investigations by the government and military did not yield much trustworthy information.